Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Generalized Trust Region Update

 The expectations that appear in our Generalized Policy Improvement lower bound can be estimated using a mixture of samples collected under prior policies, so \thmref{thm:gen_pilb_tv} provides insight into how we can reuse samples while still providing guarantees on performance throughout training.
 The cost of sample reuse is that the penalty term now depends on the expected TV distance between the new policy and our prior policies, rather than the current policy.
-Otherwise, our lower bound remains largely unchanged compared to the on-policy case.
-In fact, we recover the on-policy lower bound when $\nu$ is chosen to place all weight on the current policy, so \lemref{lem:on_pilb_tv} is a special case of \thmref{thm:gen_pilb_tv}.
+Note that we recover the on-policy lower bound when $\nu$ is chosen to place all weight on the current policy, so \thmref{thm:on_pilb_tv} is a special case of \thmref{thm:gen_pilb_tv}.

 Because the structure of our generalized lower bound remains the same as the on-policy lower bound, we can use the same techniques to motivate practical policy improvement algorithms.
-Just as the on-policy lower bound motivated the policy update in \defref{def:on_update}, we can use \thmref{thm:gen_pilb_tv} to motivate a generalized policy update of the form
+Just as the on-policy lower bound motivated the policy update in \eqref{eq:on_trust_tv}, we can use \thmref{thm:gen_pilb_tv} to motivate a generalized policy update of the form

 where $\epsilon$ represents the same trust region parameter used in the on-policy case.
 By the triangle inequality of TV distance, we have that

 where the first term on the right-hand side is the expected one-step TV distance and the second term does not depend on $\pi$.
 Therefore, we can satisfy the trust region in \eqref{eq:gen_trust_tv_full} by controlling the expected one-step TV distance, which is often easier to work with in practice.
 For an appropriate choice of $\epsgen$, this leads to the following policy update. \begin{definition} For a given choice of trust region parameter $\epsgen > 0$, the \emph{generalized trust region update} has the form